Mailman (City Letter Carrier)

 I am moving into a house that has been vacant for several years.
 Someone sent me something there before I moved in and it got returned to them.
 How will the mailman know to start to deliver my mail?

-Asked by Rachel about 11 years ago
+Asked by Rachel over 11 years ago

 Rachel, I am not sure how the mailman will know when to start delivering your mail since just by having a letter or parcel mailed to that address with your name apparently wasn't enough.
 If it were on my route and a house was vacant I would pay attention if I saw a new name for that address and I'd attempt to deliver it by leaving it in the mailbox (or at the door if it was a parcel to big for the mailbox.)
 Another way I'd know to start to deliver is if I saw visible clues that a house was being prepped for occupation or I saw somebody moving in to that address.
 I think I sure way to advise the PO that they should start delivering mail to your new house would be to call the PO that will be servicing your new house or USPS Customer Service